waltervas10/USA-Real-Estate/README.md

 ### Business Questions To Answer:

-1. Average price and count of houses by bedroom count
+#### 1. Average price and count of houses by bedroom count?
+-	What is the average price for 1-bedroom, 2-bedroom, etc.?
+- How many listings exist for each?

-2. Most and least expensive places to buy a house
+#### 2. Most and least expensive places to buy a house?
+- Identify cities/states with the highest and lowest average prices.

-3. Average prices by house size ranges
+#### 3. Average prices by house size ranges?
+- Use ranges such as: 500-1000, 1000-1500, 1500-2000, 2000+ sq ft.

+<br><br>

 ## Approaches Used